Combining E-Graphs with Abstract Interpretation: Results

 \section{Results}

-Based on the theory described above we describe a real valued expression bounding tool in Rust using the \texttt{egg} library.
+Based on the theory introduced above we describe a real valued expression bounding tool in Rust using the \texttt{egg} library.
 All test cases were run on an Intel i7-10610U CPU.